.png)

 Applied practices

-The climate platform offers farmers information and support on the regenerative methods they choose.
+The Klim Platform offers farmers information and support on the regenerative methods they choose.

 2023 Project expansion

-The project was expanded to 26 farmers in 2023, who have implemented practices on around 12,000 ha.
+The project was expanded to 26 farmers in 2023, who implemented practices on around 12,000 ha.

 2024 Targets